 “As we heard this week, now is not the right time to outline long-term plans – people want to see us focused on the here and now,” a Treasury source said.
 “So we are confirming today that there will be no Budget this autumn.”

-Speak to us about any of the new measures.
+Please contact us to speak about any of the new measures.